RECENT UPDATES TO THE RACE:

 Start and Finish:

-The race starts at 8 AM approximately 1 mile from the registration area.
-After the race you will have a 3.5 mile jog or walk back to your car.
+Reminder: After the race you will have a 3.5 mile jog or walk back to your car.

 Parking is limited in Jerome so we ask that you plan accordingly and give yourself enough time to park in the main parking lot past the Fire Department building (see photo), and then walk/jog to the start line (approximately one mile downhill).
 There is absolutely no parking or dropping off at the start line.